Pramila Bhatt

-Pramila S Bhatt (née Korikar) (born 16 September 1969, in Bangalore, Karnataka) is a former Indian cricketer.
+Pramila Korikar-Bhatt (born 16 September 1969) is an Indian former cricketer.

 Career

-She played Women's Test cricket (5 matches between 1991 and 1996) and ODI cricket for India (22 matches between 1993 and 1998).
-She captained the Indian team in 1 Test match and 7 ODI matches.
-An all-rounder, she played most of her ODI innings in the middle order and bowled right arm offspin.
+She played women's Test cricket (5 matches between 1991 and 1996) and ODI cricket for India (22 matches between 1993 and 1998).
+She captained the Indian team in one Test match 7 ODI matches.
+An all-rounder, for most of her ODI career she batted in the middle order and bowled right-arm offspin.
 Her tenure as captain is best remembered for the tied-ODI match against New Zealand in the 1997/98 Women's Cricket World Cup.

 Personal life

-She currently lives in Abu Dhabi with her husband, Sarangan Venugopalan and her two sons, Siddanth and Sanjith.
+She currently lives in Abu Dhabi with her husband, Sarangan Venugopalan and their two sons, Siddanth and Sanjith.